Luggage

 Assistance with luggage

-If you are a disabled or older person, and require assistance to enable your journey, staff can help you with your luggage, provided it is no more than 3 items.
-You can request this as part of your Passenger Assistance request in advance of your journey through Passenger Assist or on the day at the station.
+If you are a disabled or have restricted mobility, staff can help you with your luggage provided it is no more than 3 items and able to be managed by 1 person.
+You can request this as part of your Passenger Assistance request in advance of your journey or on your day of travel at the station.
+If using Passenger Assist, luggage should be packed properly and of a reasonable size, shape and weight.
+Staff must be able to manage the items safely.

 All other passengers are responsible for their own luggage.
 In some stations you can make use of luggage trolleys.